-- Large-N arguments about the axion (dual to the gauge theory $\theta$ -angle) indicate that it must be a RR field. - The string theory must have no on-shell fermionic states at all because there are no gauge invariant fermionic operators in pure YM. - Therefore the string theory must be a 5d-superstring theory resembling the II-0 class. - $\spadesuit$ Another RR field we expect to have is the RR 4-form, as it is necessary to "seed" the D3 branes responsible for the gauge group. - It is non-propagating in 5D - It seems to be however responsible for the non-trivial IR structure of the gauge theory vacuum.
+- The string theory must have no on-shell fermionic states at all because there are no gauge invariant fermionic operators in pure YM. - Therefore the string theory must be a 5d-superstring theory resembling the II-0 class. - $\spadesuit$ Another RR field we expect to have is the RR 4-form, as it is necessary to "seed" the D3 branes responsible for the gauge group. - It is non-propagating in 5D - We will see later however that it is responsible for the non-trivial IR structure of the gauge theory vacuum.